jpmckinney/tf-idf-similarity/README.md

 This gem will use the [gsl gem](http://rb-gsl.rubyforge.org/) if available, for faster matrix multiplication.

 ## Optimizations

-The [narray](http://narray.rubyforge.org/) and [nmatrix](http://sciruby.com/nmatrix/) gems have no method to calculate the magnitude of a vector.
-[Ruby-LAPACK](http://ruby.gfd-dennou.org/products/ruby-lapack/) is a very thin wrapper around LAPACK, which has an opaque Fortran-style naming scheme.
-[Linalg](https://github.com/quix/linalg) and [RNum](http://rnum.rubyforge.org/) and old and not available as gems.

 ### [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/)